cjacker/opensource-toolchain-8051/README.md

 * Compiler:
   - naken_asm or as31 for ASM
   - SDCC for C
-* SDK: Headers for each MCU.
+* SDK: include files for each MCU model.
-* Emulator: emu8051
+* Emulator: emu8051, edsim51
-* Programming tool: various tool, different for each manufactor.
+* Programming tool: various tools, different for each manufactor.
 * Debugger: various way, different for each manufactor.

 # Compiler